updated January 4, 2021

 Now - Toe River Crafts Shop - 6274 Hwy 80 South, Celo.
 Retail shop for juried artisans from the surrounding area.

-Now - French Broad Rafting & Ziplines - Madison County.
+Now - French Broad Rafting & Ziplines - Seasonal - Madison County.
 Ten line zip courses, up to Class IV rapids, experienced guides.

 Now, daily thru Nov - Navitat Canopy Adventures - Poverty Branch Rd, Barnardsville.
 Some of the biggest ziplines in the Southeast.
 Guests race side-by-side across an expansive mountain valley with heights more than 350 ft. up. / 1-855-628-4828

 Now - Mars Hill Library's Second Chance Book Shop - Mars Hill Library.
-Extensive variety of hardcover & paperback books for sale at nominal prices (25 to 50 cents each).
+Extensive variety of hardcover & paperback books for sale at nominal prices.
 Books are rotated on a regular schedule by Friends of Mars Hill Library.
+The bookstore is in the Mars Hill Library and is the sole operation of the Friends of the Library.
+All sales will fund the library for whatever it needs.
+All books are either $1.00 or $2.00 (softback or hardback) and there is a great collection of children's books, DVDs and CDs.
 Open during library hours.

 Now - Rural Life Museum - Mars Hill University campus.
 Museum hours are Tue-Sun, 1-5 pm. / 689-1201